deniszh/dell_facts/README.md

 --------------------

 1. There is a lot more this can gather.
-2. It's very explicitly configured for Puppet Enterprise and the RPM installation of srvadmin.
+2. It's explicitly configured for Puppet and standart installation of srvadmin.
 It has no concept of alternative locations to store cached configuration or access the commandline tools.
 Goals
 -----